Egit90/rust_notes/src/stack_heap_pointer.md

 Chapter 5: Future plans         43
 ```

+- The table of content is like the stack that gives you a little bit of info.
+Then you open a book to the page number to see all the info "like the heap".

 ## <font color="green">Important</font>

 - The pointer you usually see in Rust is called a reference.